HBM Partners

 Private Equity Round in 2005

-Anadys Pharmaceuticals is a biopharmaceutical company that develops novel therapeutics for the treatment of chronic hepatitis C viral infections.
-The company focuses on the development of ANA598, a direct-acting antiviral (DAA) for the treatment of hepatitis C. It also focuses to resume the clinical development of ANA773, an oral, small-molecule inducer of endogenous interferons that acts via the Toll-like receptor 7 or TLR7.
-Anadys Pharmaceuticals was founded in 1992 and is headquartered in San Diego, California.
-As of November 22, 2011, Anadys Pharmaceuticals operates as a subsidiary of Hoffmann-La Roche Inc.
+Anadys Pharmaceuticals is a biopharmaceutical company based in San Diego, California, focused on developing treatments for chronic hepatitis C viral infections.
+The company is primarily working on ANA598, a direct-acting antiviral agent designed to inhibit the hepatitis C virus.
+Additionally, Anadys is investigating ANA773, an oral small-molecule inducer of endogenous interferons that activates the Toll-like receptor 7 pathway.
+Founded in 1992, Anadys Pharmaceuticals operates as a subsidiary of Hoffmann-La Roche Inc.

 AGY Therapeutics